Manchester United F.C. mascots

-Manchester United F.C. is a football club based in Stretford, England.
+Manchester United F.C. is a football club based in Old Trafford, Greater Manchester, England.
 Founded as Newton Heath F.C. in 1878, the club has had several mascots; the most recent is "Fred the Red", an anthropomorphic "Red Devil", after the club's nickname, the Red Devils.

 Michael the Bank Street Canary (1890s)

 During the 1890s, readers of Newton Heath F.C. match programmes may have seen advertisements to hear "Michael the Bank Street Canary sing" for a nominal fee.
 However, Michael was not able to sing, nor was he a canary.
 In actuality, Michael was a goose and was an unwitting participant in the money-making schemes that the club were using during their financial difficulties.

-Understandably, the fans who had paid money to hear a canary sing were rightfully unimpressed by Michael's tuneless honk.
-Then, one Christmas, Michael mysteriously disappeared, never to be seen again, believed to have been served as a dissatisfied fan's Christmas dinner.
+Fans who had paid money to hear a canary sing were unimpressed by Michael's tuneless honk, and was removed as the mascot shortly thereafter.

 Major the Saint Bernard dog (1902–1905/06)

 Major was the prized Saint Bernard of Newton Heath's club captain and full-back, Harry Stafford, and played a pivotal role in changing the club's name, colours and stadium.
 Still in financial difficulty, Stafford would send his dog around the crowd with a collection box on its collar in the hope of bringing in much-needed extra funds.
 Then, in 1901, the club held a fundraising bazaar, at which Major did his usual rounds with the collection box.
 However, the bazaar was a "rank failure", as described by the archives of the Topical Times, and by the end of it, Major had gone missing.

 Stafford went out looking for his prize dog, and eventually found him in the possession of local brewer John Henry Davies, who wished to keep Major as a pet for his daughter.
 Stafford convinced Davies to invest £500 in Newton Heath F.C. in order to guarantee the club's financial security for the immediate future and in return gave Davies the dog.
 Davies was appointed chairman, and eventually renamed the club Manchester United F.C. in 1902, changing the club colours to red and white.
 Major was eventually retired as club mascot during the 1905–06 season.
-Whether this was due to his demise or old age is unknown.